adamwoodcock98/makersbnb/README.md

   user clicks sign out and can see the following Listings, Sign up and Sign up

 Guest requests booking
-  Guest can request a specific property booking (FAILED - 1) when host clicks on Confirm booking it should post to /confirm (FAILED - 2) when host clicks on Deny Booking it should go to /requests (FAILED - 3)
+  Guest can request a specific property booking when host clicks on Approve it should post to /confirm when host clicks on Reject it should go to /requests

 Sign In
   when a user provides correct details they can sign-in